 - Doing everything yourself — don’t play a super-hero, just ask for help and you will be surprised how many options of help are actually out there;

 - Comparing yourself to others or to the wrong benchmarks — benchmarks as such are not bad, but you need to know why you use them and what do you want to achieve;

-- Failing to learn from your mistakes — every stumbling block has a potential to become a stepping stone, as long as you draw your lessons from it.
-Otherwise you are wasting your time on revising the lesson you should have already mastered.
+- Failing to learn from your mistakes — every stumbling block has the potential to become a stepping stone, as long as you draw your lessons from it.
+Otherwise, you are wasting your time on revising the lesson you should have already mastered.

 Et voila!
-Once you avoid the above you will preserve quite some energy… And yes, time is flexible; thus, if you are efficiently managing your energy, trust me: you WILL have enough time for all the truly important endeavours.
+Once you avoid the above you will preserve quite some energy… And yes, time is flexible; thus, if you are effectively managing your energy, trust me: you WILL have enough time for all the truly important endeavors.
 The rest is just a matter of prioritizing, structuring and persisting.